tanweijie123/ParseGPQ/README.md

+This project had been adapted into [GPQbot](https://github.com/tanweijie123/GPQbot) project, hence this project will no longer be updated.

 ## What is this project about?
 * ParseGPQ is a Java software application that will take a list of people and allocate them into teams.
 The default allocation scheme is assigning based on damage output into groups of 3 team, where each team has 6 people.